John Southgate has been referred to as one of the fathers of Warkworth. A contemporary of John Anderson Brown, Southgate settled in Warkworth in I848.

 THE WARKWORTH HOTEL TODAY

-Warkworth Hotel has been lovingly restored to house an exciting new bar and restaurant.
+The Warkworth Hotel has been lovingly restored and now features an exciting new bar and restaurant.

-After a year and a half of research, design and renovation, Warkworth Hotel reopened its doors Monday I9th October 2020, and is a classic piece of town history.
+After a year and a half of careful research, design, and renovation, the Warkworth Hotel reopened on Monday, October 19th, 2020, standing proud as a classic piece of town history.